awsdocs/amazon-application-discovery-user-guide/doc_source/agentless-troubleshooting.md

 # Troubleshooting the Discovery Connector<a name="agentless-troubleshooting"></a>

-This section contains topics that can help you troubleshoot known issues with Application Discovery Service\.
+This section contains topics that can help you troubleshoot known issues with Application Discovery Service Discovery Connector\.

 ## Fixing Discovery Connector cannot reach AWS during setup<a name="fix-connector-cannot-reach-aws"></a>